ycm-core/YouCompleteMe/README.md

 #### Tips and tricks

-The following advice is based on the author's experience.
-The canonical reference for correctly configuring Tern is the [documentation][tern-docs].
+This section contains some advice for configuring `.tern-project` and working with JavaScript files.
+The canonical reference for correctly configuring Tern is the [Tern documentation][tern-docs].
 Any issues, improvements, advice, etc. should be sought from the [Tern][] project.
 For example, see the [list of tern plugins](http://ternjs.net/doc/manual.html#plugins) for the list of plugins which can be enabled in the `plugins` section of the `.tern-project` file.